 Really – that’s IT!
 Intrigued?
 Well read on, dear friends!

-But today I’m sharing one of my favorite one-pot meals: Instant Pot Spaghetti and Meat Sauce.
-I love how this recipe means only one pot needs to be washed!
+I love how this Instant Pot Spaghetti recipe means only one pot needs to be washed!
 I cook the meat and the pasta noodles in the same IP insert pan.

 And since I’m only adding the amount of broth needed to cook those noodles no straining is needed.
 Not only does that keep me from wasting one precious drop of my Homemade Broth, but I don’t even need to wash a strainer, y’all.